wso2/docs-is/en/docs/learn/writing-a-custom-oauth-2.0-grant-type.md

         to `            true           `, provides the ability for the public clients to use the grant type for public client authentication.

-    To test this out, follow the instructions below to implement a

 ------------------------------------------------------------------------